Reduced Density Matrices Through Machine Learning: Abstract

 \section{Abstract}

-$n$-particle reduced density matrices ($n$-RDMs) play a central role in understanding correlated phases of matter.
-Yet the calculation of $n$-RDMs is often computationally inefficient for strongly-correlated states, particularly when the system sizes are large.
-In this work, we propose to use neural network (NN) architectures to accelerate the calculation of, and even predict, the $n$-RDMs for large-size systems.
-The underlying intuition is that $n$-RDMs are often smooth functions over the Brillouin zone (BZ) (certainly true for gapped states) and are thus interpolable, allowing NNs trained on small-size $n$-RDMs to predict large-size ones.
-Building on this intuition, we devise two NNs: (i) a self-attention NN that maps random RDMs to physical ones, and (ii) a Sinusoidal Representation Network (SIREN) that directly maps momentum-space coordinates to RDM values.
-We test the NNs in three 2D models: the pair-pair correlation functions of the Richardson model of superconductivity, the translationally-invariant 1-RDM in a four-band model with short-range repulsion, and the translation-breaking 1-RDM in the half-filled Hubbard model.
-We find that a SIREN trained on a $6\times 6$ momentum mesh can predict the $18\times 18$ pair-pair correlation function with a relative accuracy of $0.839$.
-The NNs trained on $6\times 6 \sim 8\times 8$ meshes can provide high-quality initial guesses for $50\times 50$ translation-invariant Hartree-Fock (HF) and $30\times 30$ fully translation-breaking-allowed HF, reducing the number of iterations required for convergence by up to $91.63\%$ and $92.78\%$, respectively, compared to random initializations.
-Our results illustrate the potential of using NN-based methods for interpolable $n$-RDMs, which might open a new avenue for future research on strongly correlated phases.
+$n$-particle reduced density matrices ($n$-RDMs) play a central role in understanding correlated phases of matter, but their calculation is often computationally inefficient for strongly-correlated states at large system sizes.
+In this work, we use neural network (NN) architectures to accelerate and even predict $n$-RDMs for large systems.
+Our underlying intuition is that, for gapped states, $n$-RDMs are often smooth functions over the Brillouin zone (BZ) and are therefore interpolable, allowing NNs trained on small-size systems to predict large-size ones.
+Building on this, we devise two NNs: (i) a self-attention NN that maps random RDMs to physical ones, and (ii) a Sinusoidal Representation Network (SIREN) that directly maps momentum-space coordinates to RDM values.
+We test the NNs on RDMs in three 2D models: the pair-pair correlation functions of the Richardson model of superconductivity, the translationally-invariant Hartree-Fock (HF) 1-RDM in a four-band repulsive model, and the translation-breaking HF 1-RDM in the half-filled Hubbard model.
+We find that a SIREN trained on a $6\times 6$ momentum mesh and a SIREN trained on $4$ tilted meshes (each of which has $12$ momentum points) can predict the $18\times 18$ pair-pair correlation function with a relative accuracy of $94.29\%$ and $93.77\%$, respectively.
+NNs trained on $6\times 6$ and $8\times 8$ meshes provide high-quality initial guesses for $50\times 50$ translation-invariant HF and $30\times 30$ fully translation-breaking-allowed HF, reducing the required number of iterations by up to $91.63\%$ and $92.78\%$, respectively, compared to random initializations.
+Our results illustrate the potential of NN-based methods for interpolable $n$-RDMs, which might open a new avenue for future research on strongly correlated phases.